 Take the example of Sophie.

 Sophie was not the kind of student who typically needs help.
 She taught herself BC Calculus when it wasn’t offered at her high school.
 She tutored classmates in advanced chemistry and physics.
 When it was time to apply to college, Sophie did the research and picked her own schools.
-Along the way, she signed up for Wow’s free College Essay 101 class and read our book cover to cover.
+Along the way, she signed up for a webinar Kim presented and read our book cover to cover.

 Imagine her surprise when she sat down to write her essays and still felt stumped!
 Effective essays could only strengthen her application, and she felt like the ones she was writing didn’t represent her strengths.
 Fortunately, Sophie was insightful enough to know she needed help this time.
 That’s when she called and asked to work with a Wow coach.